-Superintendent-Robin Lujan Co-Superintendent-Cindy Baldridge
+Superintendent-Robin Lujan Co-Superintendent-Cindy Baldridge (Online Entry Deadline: August 30, 2024)

-(Pre-Entry Due August 29)

-All Poultry Check in Thursday -5:00-9:00 p.m. and Friday-9:00 a.m.-12 Noon

-Poultry Release: Sunday, 9:00 a.m.
+All Poultry Check-In Thursday -5:00-9:00 p.m. & Friday-9:00 a.m.-12 Noon Judging, Friday, 4:00 p.m.
+Poultry Release: Sunday, 9:00 a.m.-Out of cages by noon.
+1st-\$6.00 2nd-\$4.00 3rd-\$2.00

-3rd-\$2.00

-2nd-\$4.00 (Plaques to be awarded to Class Champions & Class Reserve Champions)
+(Awards to be awarded to Class Champions & Class Reserve Champions)

 - Judging shall be according to the latest edition of the American Poultry Association Standard of Perfection.
-IF A 1.
-BREED IS NOT RECOGNIZED BY THE APA IT CANNOT BE SHOWN.
+IF A BREED IS NOT RECOGNIZED BY THE APA IT CANNOT BE SHOWN.
 No one will be permitted to talk to or interfere with the judges while judging is being conducted.
 No one except duly authorized officials will be allowed in the aisles when judging is in progress.
 Due allowance will be made for lack of plumage because of the season.
 Unworthy specimen, undersized and disqualified birds will not be awarded premiums. - 2.
 No one, except officers of the show and judges, will be allowed to handle exhibits other than their own without direct permission of the owner.
-Any person found guilty of tampering with or handling the fowls or in any way injuring them or their plumage or transferring them from one coop to another without permission of the show superintendent will disqualify himself/herself as an exhibitor and any award which he/she may have won will be withheld. - Birds showing evidence of infectious or contagious disease or sickness will be removed from the showroom.
-The 3. decision of the superintendent will be final in this matter. - Definitions of Exhibits: Cock and Hen-Birds 1 year or older.
-Cockerel and Pullet -Birds under 1 year old.
-4. - 5.
-Any matter not provided for under the rules and regulations as shown above will be referred to the Show Officials for a decision which will be final. - Feeding and watering will be the responsibility of the exhibitor.
-Feed will not be provided by the superintendent.
-6. - It will be exhibitor's responsibility to have all poultry & waterfowl Pullorum tested prior to entry.
-A COPY OF 7.
-PULLORUM TESTING FORM MUST BE INCLUDED WITH ENTRY.
-Pullorum testing will be 8:00 a.m.-12 Noon the 4th Saturdays of August and 3-5:00 p.m. the 4th Sundays in August at the Rogers County Building Parking Lot, 416 South Brady, Claremore, OK 74017. - Exhibitors will be limited to a total of 10 entries in all combined open and junior classes.
-A bird can only be shown 8. in the Open or Jr. Show, not both. - Junior exhibitors must be enrolled and active members of a FFA Chapter or 4-H Club in Rogers County.
-9. - 10.
+Any person found guilty of tampering with or handling the fowls or in any way injuring them or their plumage or transferring them from one coop to another without permission of the show superintendent will disqualify himself/herself as an exhibitor and any award which he/she may have won will be withheld. - 3.
+Birds showing evidence of infectious or contagious disease or sickness will be removed from the showroom.
+The decision of the superintendent will be final in this matter. - 4.
+Definitions of Exhibits: Cock and Hen-Birds 1 year or older.
+Cockerel and Pullet -Birds under 1 year old. - 5.
+Any matter not provided for under the rules and regulations as shown above will be referred to the Show Officials for a decision which will be final. - 6.
+Feeding and watering will be the responsibility of the exhibitor.
+Feed will not be provided by the superintendent. - 7.
+It will be exhibitor's responsibility to have all poultry & waterfowl Pullorum tested prior to entry.
+A COPY OF PULLORUM TESTING FORM MUST BE INCLUDED WITH ENTRY.
+Pullorum testing will be 8:00 a.m.-12 Noon the 4th Saturdays of August and 3-5:00 p.m. the 4th Sundays in August at the Rogers County Building Parking Lot, 416 South Brady, Claremore, OK 74017. - 8.
+Exhibitors will be limited to a total of 10 entries in all combined open and junior classes.
+A bird can only be shown in the Open or Jr. Show, not both. - 9.
+Junior exhibitors must be enrolled and active members of a FFA Chapter or 4-H Club in Rogers County. - 10.
 No Selling of Poultry on the Rogers County Fairgrounds.